Definition of MBSE – Revised

 - MBSE is not something different than systems engineering, but a special kind of system engineering.

 - Model execution is a valuable aspect of MBSE and keeps the models alive and consistent.

-- Consider “the journey from system thinking to systems feelnig and systems awareness”.
-Do not focus on the MBSE approaches, but on the systems.
+- Consider “the journey from system thinking to systems feeling and systems awareness”.
+Do not focus on the MBSE approaches but on the systems.

 - If we define the term “model”, we have the answer.
 Indeed, the definition of model is another interesting question.
 I plan to cover it in another blog post (see Definition MBSE Model).

 INCOSE’s definition of MBSE is not contradictory but highlights a different aspect.